jaclu/man_asdf/README.md

 Syntax:  man_asdf [-h --help] asdf_command [alt_version]
   alt_version must still be installed in order to be viewed!

-Displays man page asociated with an asdf command.
+Displays man page associated with an asdf command.
 Please note that not all asdf commands come with man pages in such cases you will get a notification stating such.

 If current version is system, you will be informed that this is the case and all installed versions will be listed.
-If you suply a version, that versions man page will be displayed.
+If you supply a version, that versions man page will be displayed.
 When no version is specified, the current asdf version is assumed.

 Examples: man_asdf python
           man_asdf python 3.9.2
 ```

 As always any feedback is welcome!